Wedding Dress Bustle Types and Tips

 Okay, so which style is your favorite?
 Love them both?
 Great!
 Depending on the gown you choose, one might work better than the other.
 Pro tip: Make sure to bring your Maid of Honor or a bridesmaid to your final dress fitting so that someone knows how the bustle should be pinned for the day of the wedding.

 If you’ve got a photo of your Kelly Faetanini wedding dress bustle we’d love to see!
-Make sure you send your wedding photos to email@example.com to be featured!
+Click over to our Contact page to submit your wedding day photos to be featured!

 Want more?
 Check these out!